-Simply put, a grease trap is a receptacle that kitchen wastewater flows through before entering the sanitary sewer lines.
-This receptacle — technically defined as a grease interceptor — interceptors, captures, or "traps" grease.
+Simply put, a grease trap is something kitchen wastewater flows through before entering the sewer waste system.
+This receptacle — technically defined as a grease interceptor — intercepts, captures, or "traps" grease.
 How?

 When kitchen wastewater flows through a grease interceptor, the grease and oils rise to the surface inside the trap and are trapped using a system of baffles.
 The captured grease and oils fill the trap from the top down, displacing “clean” water out of the bottom of the trap and into sewer line.

 Peer into a grease trap and youll see a mat of grease.
 When this mat of grease gets deep enough, the trap must be cleaned out.